Beh-noush/TT-classification/README.md

 # TT-classification
  I put the codes related to my research work here.
- Experiments on sythetized datasets with different tensor networks.
+ Experiments on sythesized datasets with different tensor networks.